 However, you can use a female condom to cover the infected areas.
 If not, then there is a chance of getting affected by skin-on-skin contact.

-You will find some infection that can be transmitted by your infected partner, even if you use a condom.
+You will find some infections that can be transmitted by your infected partner, even if you use a condom.

 This virus generates sores near the mouth, genitals, or anus.
-Also, sores or fever blisters occur around the mouth or lips and are caused by the HSV-1.
+Also, sores or fever blisters around the mouth or lips are caused by HSV-1.

-Human papillomavirus (HPV) can be transmitted from skin to skin contact, from the areas of the genitals which are not covered by the condom.
+Human papillomavirus (HPV) can be transmitted through skin-to-skin contact from the areas of the genitals which are not covered by the condom.

 Genital Warts are usually caught from low-risk types of viruses.
-But the high-risk type of virus causes different types of cancer.
+But the high-risk type of virus causes different types of cancer.10

 It is a bacterial infection called Syphilis.
 It can spread from your partner due to oral sex or anal sex.